Laverdure77/Portfolio_Forecasting/README.md

 9 working days to discover Time Series, portfolio optimisation, build the app and deployment.
 ### Possible Improvements

-- Improve the script to optimize the best return for actual risk and minimum risk for actual return portfolio: in some cases, those optimized portfolio ( blue points on graphs) are not relevant.
+- Improve the script to optimize the best return for actual risk and minimum risk for actual return portfolio:
+  in some cases, those optimized portfolio ( blue points on graphs) are not relevant.
-  They are choosen amongst the random portfolio created, and the script doesn't find any better porfolio , especially when actual portoflio lies already near the efficient frontier.
+  They are choosen amongst the random portfolio created, and the script doesn't find any better porfolio, especially when actual portoflio lies already near the efficient frontier.
-- Build a user fiendly interface
+- Build a user fiendly interface.

 ### Dependencies

 - Python 3.11